OguzPastirmaci/oci-kuberay/README.md

 2 - After running the `kubectl port-forward` command in the previous step, you should be able to open your browser and access the GUI of the Ray Dashboard by going to http://localhost:8265

 3 - Now let's submit a test Ray job to the cluster.
-We need to set the `RAY_ADDRESS` environment variable so our local Ray client knows where the head node is.

 ```
 ray job submit --address http://localhost:8265 -- python -c "import ray; ray.init(); print(ray.cluster_resources())"